GallagherSecurity/cc-rest-docs/training/README.md

 needs to decide to trust the client.
 They do that using _certificates_.

 First a little background.
 Very simply put, the current algorithms for secure communication require a pair of _keys_.
 Keys are nothing more than huge numbers.
-The two in the pair are different, but mathematically related so that when you encrypt some data using one key, nobody can decrypt it if they do not have the other key.
+The two in the pair are different from each other, but mathematically related so that when you encrypt some data using one key, nobody can decrypt it if they do not have the other key.
 The encryption key is public because there is no harm in encrypting data.
 People toss encryption keys around like business cards.
 Its mate, the decryption key, is very, very private.
-They are not called the encryption and decryption keys because they do more than just that, so the business card one is called the _public key_ and the other is the _private key_.
+They do more than just encrypt and decrypt data so they are not called the encryption and decryption keys:  the business card one is called the _public key_ and the other is the _private key_.

-A _certificate_ contains a public key plus metadata:  what the key is meant for, for how long, and some proof that it is authentic, if there is any.
+A _certificate_ contains a public key plus metadata:  what the key is meant for, how long it is good for, and some proof that it is authentic, if there is any.
 That proof of authenticity takes the form of a signature from an authority that the internet has agreed to trust, such as Symantec or Verizon.
 Client certificates, and some server certificates, do not have a signature.
 Or they do, but it is their own signature, which does not really count because nobody trusts it.
 Such certificates are called _self-signed_.
 Web browsers cook up their own self-signed certificates all the time.
-Web server certificates, on the other hand, change infrequently (months or years).
+Web server certificates, on the other hand, change infrequently (they last for months or years).

-If an HTTPS client and server connect and establish an encrypted channel of communication without checking certificates nobody will be able to listen in, but they should not trust each other.
+If an HTTPS client and server connect and establish an encrypted channel of communication without checking certificates, nobody will be able to listen in but they should not trust each other.
 The other end could be fibbing.
 So they conduct a negotiation to establish each other's identity (i.e., they _authenticate_).

 Usually a web client requires proof of authenticity from the server, since you want to be sure that it really is your bank's web site you are looking at and not a fake.
 If the server does not provide that, the client shows a warning.
-You will have to [work around it in Chrome](#ignore-server-certificate-warnings) and [work around it in Postman](#never-mind-that-your-server-certificate-is-self-signed).
+When working with the Command Centre API you will have to [work around it in Chrome](#ignore-server-certificate-warnings) and [work around it in Postman](#never-mind-that-your-server-certificate-is-self-signed).
 If you want to install your own server key, the topic 'Changing the Web Services' in the Configuration Client's online help shows you how.